 Web apps authenticate a user in a web browser.
 In this scenario, the web app directs the user's browser to sign them in to Azure Active Directory (Azure AD).
 Azure AD returns a sign-in response through the user's browser, which contains claims about the user in a security token.
 Signing in users takes advantage of the Open ID Connect standard protocol, simplified by the use of middleware libraries.

 As a second phase, you can enable your application to call web APIs on behalf of the signed-in user.
 This next phase is a different scenario, which you'll find in Web app that calls web APIs.

 Adding sign-in to a web app is about protecting the web app and validating a user token, which is what middleware libraries do.
 In the case of .NET, this scenario does not yet require the Microsoft Authentication Library (MSAL), which is about acquiring a token to call protected APIs.
-Authentication libraries will be introduced in the follow-up scenario, when the web app needs to call web APIs.
+Authentication libraries for .NET will be introduced in the follow-up scenario, when the web app needs to call web APIs.